 Production: This ability allows you to produce at an island.
-You don't need to control or be on the ocean board with the island to produce there, but you will generally want to choose an island that you control (or plan to soon control), so that you can load that (a) onto your Ship.
+You don't need to control or be on the ocean board with the island to produce there, but you will generally want to choose an island that you control (or plan to soon control), so that you can load that (onto your Ship.
+The presence of a ship in Pirate mode at an Island does not block you from taking this action.

-When an island produces, place a number of \bigcirc and/or \bigcirc as depicted in the bottom right of the board onto the island $\stackrel{\frown}{\triangleright}$.
+When an island produces, place a number of \bigcirc and/or \bigcirc as depicted in the bottom right of the board onto the island $\stackrel{\frown}{(E)}$.